xbz0n/VBS-Macro-XOR-Generator/README.md

 6. Save as a macro-enabled document (.docm)
 7. Start the Metasploit handler with: `msfconsole -r handler.rc`

+## Security Considerations

+- This tool is for educational purposes and authorized testing only
+- Always obtain proper permission before performing any penetration testing
+- The macros generated may be detected by security software
+- Use responsibly and legally

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

-## Disclaimer
+## Author

-This tool is provided for educational and authorized security testing purposes only.
-Usage of MacroPhantom for attacking targets without prior mutual consent is illegal.
-Users are responsible for complying with all applicable local, state, and federal laws.
-The author assumes no liability and is not responsible for any misuse or damage caused by this program.
+- **Ivan Spiridonov (xbz0n)** - [Blog](https://xbz0n.sh) | [GitHub](https://github.com/xbz0n)

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Special thanks to the penetration testing community for inspiration
+- Made for OSEP certification challenges